 Thermal - Heat – With the vent closed, the screen very effectively separates the ringing room from the pool of hot high-level air in the church when the heating is running, and with the vents left open between ringing sessions the tower doesn't get too cold or damp – the best of both worlds.

 Thermal - Cooling – The air conditioning unit that was part of the overall scheme has not yet been approved, so the excessive summer heat will continue for the time being.
-The uncomfortable stickiness experienced throughout much of the year seemed worse during the autumn after installation, probably because the space is now enclosed.
+The uncomfortable stickiness experienced throughout much of the year seemed worse during the autumn after installation, and data monitoring over the subsequent year showed objectively that enclosing the space without cooling has, as expected, made conditions worse.